abdul-kareem-mohamed/State-Machines/elevators/readme.md

 Floor states should be named as Idle, UpRequest, DownRequest <br>
 Variables should be named as curr_floor, dest_floor to represent current and destination floor respectively in Elevator template. <br>

+#### Description <br>

+The objective of this task is to design and simulate a model of a two-elevator system serving requests from six floors using UPPAAL.
+The elevators must efficiently handle a queue of requests and travel between floors to provide timely service.
+Each elevator operates with four key states: Idle, MovingUp, MovingDown, and Loading/Unloading.
+The elevators transition between these states based on the current requests, ensuring they only accept upward requests from floors above and downward requests from floors below their current position.
+Fairness is a crucial aspect of this system, requiring the elevators to handle floor requests alternately to balance the load.
+Additionally, constraints ensure that no elevator remains in the MovingUp or MovingDown state for more than 60 seconds. <br>

+The system also includes a Floor template representing the six floors, each capable of generating upward or downward requests based on its position.
+The ground floor can only make upward requests, while the top floor can only make downward requests.
+Synchronization channels are used to manage communication between floors and elevators, ensuring that requests are acknowledged and serviced within the specified time frame.
+The overall objective is to simulate the behavior of the elevators in UPPAAL and verify key properties, including the absence of deadlocks, the eventual servicing of all requests, and the efficient transition of elevators through their states.
+By achieving these goals, the model demonstrates how state machines can be employed to ensure the reliability, efficiency, and fairness of real-world elevator systems. <br>